intel-lab-lkp/linux/Documentation/filesystems/proc.rst

 does not take into account swapped out page of underlying shmem objects.
 "Locked" indicates whether the mapping is locked in memory or not.

+"AnonZero" shows the size of anonymous pages that have never been accessed after mapping, and it can reflect the memory waste caused by huge pages.
+Implemented by scanning the size of zero-filled pages of the VMA.
+It is default disabled, and enabled via cmdline param "count_zero_page=true".

 "THPeligible" indicates whether the mapping is eligible for allocating naturally aligned THP pages of any currently enabled size.
 1 if true, 0 otherwise.